WTI Points to Higher Pay Gains by End of Year

 Arlington, Va.
-(April 17, 2014) - Private industry workers' annual wage gains are expected to receive a modest boost in 2014, according to the final first-quarter Wage Trend Indicator™ (WTI) released today by Bloomberg BNA, a leading
+(Aug.
+20, 2014) - Workers in the private sector likely will see higher wage growth by the end of this year, according to the preliminary third-quarter Wage Trend Indicator™ (WTI) released today by Bloomberg BNA, a leading

 publisher of specialized news and information.

-The next report of the Wage Trend Indicator™ will be released on Tuesday, May 20, 2014 (preliminary second quarter).
+The next Wage Trend Indicator™ report will be released on Sept.
+17, 2014 (revised third quarter).

 For more information on the Wage Trend Indicator, call Bloomberg BNA at 800-372-1033.